tryanything-ai/agent_marketplace/README.md

 - Reviews on chain?
 Probably our thing.
 - Agent payments on chain?
 Our thing if people want it.

-- Listing, Listing Management, Discovery and Integration tools? <u>Definetely our thing</u>.
+- Listing, Discovery and Integration tools? **Definetely our thing**.